kam1xgod/kittyBank/README.md

 ### Plans

-- CI, Pipeline, Docker, Jenkins, Heroku deployment and also Sonarqube.
+- CI, Pipeline, Docker, Jenkins and also Sonarqube.
+- But I actually will need to write tests for last one.
 - close all my todos.)0))

 ### Useful resources

-- if you're like me and want to deploy .war - read about it [here](https://devcenter.heroku.com/articles/war-deployment) (for me took around 10 min.)
 - [MariaDB in details for my distro](https://wiki.archlinux.org/title/MariaDB) btw...
 - [W3 Schools](https://www.w3schools.com/) (used for all HTML and CSS)
 - [React JS](https://reactjs.org/)